 The Air Force Medical Service is dedicated to the health and wellness of all our Service members and their families.
 Reducing the use of tobacco products is an essential strategy in improving the overall health of our total force.
-Raising awareness of the health effects that smoking has is one step in our plan to reduce overall tobacco use.
+Raising awareness of the health effects of tobacco products is one step in our plan to reduce overall tobacco use.
 There are also many military and civilian programs that assist individuals who want to be tobacco free.

 It’s a fact that smoking and using smokeless tobacco products are harmful to the human body.
 Cancer of the lungs, mouth, and throat are the most common health conditions associated with smoking; however, every system in the body is affected.
 Health conditions that are associated with tobacco use can include: